There are many reasons why Birkett Long should be your first choice of solicitors in the event you...

 - five years' separation

 The current divorce process requires a divorce petition to be prepared which sets out the reasons why the marriage has broken down beyond repair.
-This is then sent to the court together with the marriage certificate and the court fee (currently £550).
+This is then sent to the court via the online court portal, together with the marriage certificate and the court fee (currently £593).
 The court then issues the divorce petition and sends a copy to your spouse (the respondent).
 Your spouse should then complete the acknowledgement of service indicating whether or not they wish to defend the divorce proceedings.

 Assuming that they do not wish to defend the divorce proceedings, once the court has confirmed receipt of the acknowledgement of service, it is then possible to apply for the Decree Nisi.